Samsung/tizen-docs/docs/application/design/mobile/design-patterns/screen-orientations.md

 By designing a screen in landscape orientation, you can take advantage of the wide screen to present specific content to users.
-However, before using the landscape mode in your app, make sure it serves users’ actual needs.
+However, before using the landscape mode in your app, make sure it serves users' actual needs.
 For example, just because your app uses a camera or presents pictures or videos is not a good reason to design your app in landscape orientation, especially if those features are rarely used.

 Consider using the landscape orientation when: